AndreasAugustin/terraform-provider-azurerm/website/docs/d/consumption_budget_subscription.html.markdown

 * `enabled` - Whether the notification is enabled.

+* `locale` - (Optional) Language in which the recipient will receive the notification.

 * `operator` - The comparison operator for the notification.

 * `threshold` - Threshold value associated with the notification.